salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls/index.md

 # comment: false # Disable comment if false.
 ---

 **Metaballs are blobby objects that "glue togheter" when they came close.
-Were Invented by Jim Blinn for the 1980 documentary TV show Cosmos to represent atoms and molecules.
+They were Invented by Jim Blinn for the 1980 documentary TV show Cosmos to represent atoms and molecules.
-Then metaballs became a popular effect in the demoscene in the early 90s.
+Metaballs later became a popular effect in the demoscene in the early 90s.
 In this article we'll see how render them in 2D.**

 {{% notice info "Info" %}}